Programs of Study

 A primary purpose of the research rotations is to identify a laboratory in which dissertation research will be carried out, so rotations should be performed in laboratories that are being considered as possible homes.
 Rotations allow the student to find out what particular laboratories and faculty members are like, and give the faculty a chance to assess how well a particular student fits into the laboratory.
 Rotations also serve to introduce students to a variety of techniques and scientific approaches.
 Therefore, the three-rotation requirement will not be waived merely because a student has already made a final decision concerning a dissertation laboratory.

 Qualifying ExaminationThe qualifying examination is administered by the Department of Genetics for all students who have affiliated with the department.
-It is normally taken during the spring semester of a student's second year at Yale, but can be taken during the fall semester with the permission of the DGS.
 Students must have completed all course requirements and selected a thesis advisor before taking the qualifying examination.
 In addition, the exam should be scheduled after the student has obtained preliminary results on his or her thesis project.
 The examination is an opportunity for students to read in depth in areas of interest (including the thesis topic), to gain experience in the formulation and preparation of coherent research proposals, and for the faculty to identify whether areas of weakness exist in a student's knowledge that should be corrected.
 The qualifying examination is described in detail in Appendix 1.

 Genetics students wanting to serve as teaching fellows after completion of their teaching requirement must complete a Teaching Approval Form and obtain the approval of their thesis advisor and the DGS beforehand.